-Fig. 17: Hydrogen storage vessels classification (United States Department of Energy, 2)
+Fig. 2-20: Hydrogen storage vessels classification (United States Department of Energy, 2002)

 the early nineties.
-The idea of fuelling road vehicles with hydrogen has driven the development of lightweight and highly resistant tanks made of composite materials to store the gas at up to 700 bar.
-CGH2 tanks for vehicles can be classified in four types (see EN ISO 11439:2000) as showed in figures 17 and 18:
+The idea of fuelling road vehicles with hydrogen has driven the development of lightweight and highly resistant tanks made of composite materials to store the gas at up to

+700 bar.
+CGH2 tanks for vehicles can be classified in four types (see EN ISO 11439:2000) as showed in figures 2-20 and 2-21:

-Figure 18: Vehicle CGH2 tank types [source: DaimlerChrysler - EIHP II mid-term workshop] useful picture, include many of these for components!
+Figure 2-21: Vehicle CGH2 tank types [source: DaimlerChrysler - EIHP II mid-term workshop]

-Figure 19 : Typical devices attached to a CGH2 vehicle tank [source: DaimlerChrysler - EIHP II]
+Figure 2-22 : Typical devices attached to a CGH2 vehicle tank [source: DaimlerChrysler - EIHP II]